Mayankrajput70/Code-Functional-Programming/README.md

    - High-level modules should not depend on low-level modules.
 Both should depend on the abstraction.
    - Abstractions should not depend on details.
 Details should depend on abstractions.
 > High-level Module(or Class): Class that executes an action with a tool.
-> Low-level Module (or Class): The tool that is needed to execute the action
+> Low-level Module (or Class): The tool that is needed to execute the action.
-> Abstraction: Represents an interface that connects the two Classes
+> Abstraction: Represents an interface that connects the two Classes.

 ## Code implementation of DIP